bdnorris/DES-340/projects/project01B.md

 ### The Masthead

 One of the most important parts of a website’s layout is the masthead.
 It’s the first thing people see when visiting your site and sets the tone for the whole site.
-It’s also a common place to feature the company or organization’s logo and, often, the primary navigation that will be repeated on every page of your site.
+It’s also a commonplace to feature the company or organization’s logo and, often, the primary navigation that will be repeated on every page of your site.

 Your masthead should answer the questions: Where am I?, What can I do here?

 ### The "Hero"

 A hero section is a bit different.
 It may change from page to page.
-It's role is to sum up what this page is about with a tagline or welcome message and often containing a "Call-to-action."
+Its role is to sum up what this page is about with a tagline or welcome message and often containing a "Call-to-action."
 You can let the visitor know that they are in the right place, and what the primary value of the page is.

 ### The Footer